 The Problems with Having Too Many Plugins

-The WP plugin issues can be caused by the plugins that you install, their coding structure, and whether they’re active or not, among other factors.
+The issues can be caused by the plugins that you install, their coding structure, and whether they’re active or not, among other factors.
 Plugins are an integral part of WordPress and can be really useful.
-However, the more plugins you install on your site, the greater the risk for serious problems on your site.
+However, the more plugins you install on your site, the greater the risk of severe problems on your site.

 When you discover how easy it is to install and use WordPress plugins, you might be tempted to install 20-30 plugins at once.
-This is where the problems start.
+It is the point where problems start.

 HTTP Requests Growth